HopsonCommunity/HopsonBot/README.md

 # HopsonBot
 Discord bot for the Hopson Community Server, written using Discord.js

-API key is hideen for obvious reasons.
+API key is hidden for obvious reasons.

 ## Features